George Mallory: Mallory and Irvine's last climb

-On the morning of 9 June, Odell and Hazard thoroughly inspected Camps V and VI using binoculars, with no sign of either mountaineer.
-Odell and two porters, left Camp IV and, at 3:30 pm, reached Camp V, where they spent the night.
-The following morning, he sent his porters back to Camp IV, as they were unable to ascend to Camp VI.
-In a strong, bitter westerly wind, Odell climbed alone to Camp VI, which he reached about 11 am.
-It was immediately apparent Mallory and Irvine had not returned, as everything was as he had left it two days previously.
-Odell discarded his oxygen apparatus and set off along the presumed route, which both climbers might have taken, to search within the limited time available.
-After trudging for two hours with no sign of Mallory or Irvine, he ascertained that the likelihood of finding them was remote in the expanse of crags and slabs, and an extensive search towards the final pyramid necessitated a larger party.
-Odell returned to Camp VI and hauled two sleeping bags up to a precipitous snow-patch, where he positioned them in the shape of a T, communicating that there was no trace of Mallory or Irvine.
-At 2:10 pm, Hazard, 1128 m below at Camp IV, saw the T-shaped signal and knew what it meant, as he and Odell had previously drawn up a code of signals before Odell had left the North Col on 9 June.
-At approximately 2:15 pm, Hazard placed six blankets in the shape of a cross on the snow surface, which relayed a signal of death, to the watchers at Camp III.
-After being informed about the situation, expedition leader Norton ordered a response for Hazard on the North Col. Richard Hingston positioned three lines of blankets arranged apart on the glacier a short distance beyond Camp III, conveying the message, "Abandon hope and come down."
+After no response, at approximately 4:00 p.m. he returned to Camp VI.

+The weather cleared and the entire North Face became bathed in sunlight.

+The upper crags became visible but there was no sign of Mallory or Irvine.

+Odell left Mallory's compass, which he had retrieved from Camp V, inside the tent at Camp VI and at about 4:30 p.m. descended to Camp IV.

+On the morning of 9 June, Odell and Hazard searched Camps V and VI using binoculars but found no sign of either mountaineer.

+Odell and two porters left Camp IV and reached Camp V at 3:30 p.m., where they spent the night.

+The following morning, Odell sent his porters back to Camp IV, as they were unable to ascend to Camp VI.

+In a strong wind Odell climbed alone to Camp VI, reaching it at about 11:00 a.m.

+It was apparent that Mallory and Irvine had not returned, as everything was as he had left it two days previously.

+Odell discarded his oxygen apparatus and set off along the route the climbers would have taken, to search within the limited time available.

+After two hours with no sign of Mallory or Irvine, he resigned himself to the fact that the likelihood of finding them among the extensive crags and slabs was remote, and an extensive search towards the final pyramid would require a larger party.

+Odell returned to Camp VI and positioned two sleeping bags on a snow-patch in the shape of a "T" to indicate there was no trace of Mallory or Irvine.

+At 2:10 p.m., Hazard, 1128 m below at Camp IV, saw the T-shaped signal and knew what it meant as he and Odell had drawn up a code of signals.

+At approximately 2:15 p.m., Hazard sent the signal for death--six blankets on the snow surface in the shape of a cross--to notify the watchers at Camp III.

+After being informed about the situation, expedition leader Norton ordered the signal to "Abandon hope and come down".

 After retrieving Mallory's compass and an oxygen apparatus, Odell descended to Camp IV.